The day has finally arrived!

 Don’t include content which will anger people unless that’s what you’re going for.

 Making people angry is actually a great way to make money, judging by the number of big sites which seem to specialize in it.
 That said, don’t do it accidentally.
 What a mess that is.
 Just think before you post.

 Don’t get too fancy

 Bells, whistles, buttons, video intros, etc. There is always a new next big thing, and it’s okay to indulge now and then, but you should, especially right at the start, be focusing on strong fundamentals.
-You look better sinking one from the free throw line than barely missing ten from the half court.
+You look better sinking one from the free-throw line than barely missing ten from half-court.

 Honesty, honesty, honesty.
 If people don’t trust your brand, you are sunk.
 You’ll be shopping for office space on the lower deck of the Titanic.
 So don’t be sketchy.
 Even if it pays off immediately, it will hurt you in the long haul.